muses-code-js/express-workshop-2/step09.md

+---
+layout: step
+number: 9
-# Step 9 - Displaying your blog posts
+title: Displaying your blog posts
+permalink: /step09/
+---

 So now we're saving the blog posts to the server.
 Time to get them and display them on the page!